Learn How to Cook Prime Rib (That’s Way Better Than Any Steakhouse)

 When it comes to meat, our everyday lineup is pretty average: chicken breast, pork tenderloin, ground beef—you get the idea.
 Although you can make some pretty spectacular dinners with these ingredients, they’ll never be met with the same kind of celebratory excitement that comes from roasting a big, juicy cut like prime rib for Christmas dinner.

 Learn how to cook prime rib with our best tips and tricks.
 Follow along and you’ll be carving a celebration-worthy roast in no time!
+P.S.
+These are some of the places you can order Christmas dinner from—and everyone will think it’s homemade!

 What Makes Prime Rib, uh, Prime?